pragma-/pbot/doc/VirtualMachine.md

 I recommend using OpenSUSE Tumbleweed since that's what I've tested on most recently.

 ## Create a new virtual machine
-To create a new virtual machines, this guide offers two options.
+To create a new virtual machine, this guide offers two options.
 The first is libvirt's `virt-install` command.
 It greatly simplifies configuration by automatically creating networking bridges and setting up virtio devices.
 The second option is manually using Linux system commands to configure network